 Author.
 Jenny Detizio

-If you had asked me 2 years ago what intermittent fasting was, I would be sat there looking at you with a blank stare.
+If you had asked me 2 years ago what intermittent fasting was, I’d be sat there looking at you with a blank stare on my face.

 As a rule, fasting and depriving myself of food was a big no no. Balance was the key, it was something I advocated as a nutritionist and something I lived by – for the most part.

-Then I had a big move to Montreal and bought a house that had way more work needed than me and my husband Bob had imagined.
+Then we had the big move to Montreal, buying a house that had way more work needed than me and my husband Bob ever imagined.

 The pounds crept on…